Wine terms: Champagne and sparkling wine

 Wine terms are confusing enough on their own, but the terms for champagne and sparkling wine offer their own style of confusion.
 For one thing, thanks to a trade agreement between the United States and the European Union, only sparkling wine that is made in the Champagne region of France can be called Champagne.

 But that’s only the beginning.
-After the jump, a glossary of champagne and sparkling wine terms — in honor of my old pal Darryl Beeson, who always enjoyed a fine glass of the bubbles.
-We’ll be toasting you tonight, my friend.
+This glossary of champagne and sparkling wine terms — in honor of my old pal Darryl Beeson, who always enjoyed a fine glass of the bubbles — will answer most questions.

 The good news about these terms is that they extend across the entire sparkling wine spectrum, regardless of where the wine is made.
 And bubbly is made throughout the world, though many people still tend to think that the best is from Champagne.
 (The Wine Curmudgeon loves Champagne, though he doesn’t love the prices.)